ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/nyc-taxi.md

 ## Download of Prepared Partitions {#download-of-prepared-partitions}

+See https://github.com/toddwschneider/nyc-taxi-data and http://tech.marksblogg.com/billion-nyc-taxi-rides-redshift.html for the description of a dataset and instructions for downloading.

+Downloading will result in about 227 GB of uncompressed data in CSV files.
+The download takes about an hour over a 1 Gbit connection (parallel downloading from s3.amazonaws.com recovers at least half of a 1 Gbit channel).
+Some of the files might not download fully.
+Check the file sizes and re-download any that seem doubtful.

 ``` bash
 $ curl -O https://datasets.clickhouse.com/trips_mergetree/partitions/trips_mergetree.tar
 $ tar xvf trips_mergetree.tar -C /var/lib/clickhouse # path to ClickHouse data directory